gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

     </td></tr></table>

-In any case, you should ignore the statistics for lines of code, they are pretty much useless in the real world, especially for experiments like this which don't fall into the *normal development* category.
+In any case, you should ignore the statistics for lines of code, they are pretty much useless for experiments like this which don't fall into the *normal development* category.

 It's 16:27 past deadline